vaadin-component-factory/breadcrumb/README.md

 breadcrumbs.add(
     new Breadcrumb("Home","breadcrumbs/#", true),
     new Breadcrumb("Components", "breadcrumbs/#", true),
-    new Breadcrumb("Incubator Components", "breadcrumbs/#"),
+    new Breadcrumb("VCF Components", "breadcrumbs/#"),
     new Breadcrumb("Breadcrumbs"));
 ```
 Breadcrumbs "Home" and "Components" will be hidden when viewport is less then 420px

 ## Demo
-To run demo go to `incubator-breadcrumbs-flow-vaadincom-demo/` subfolder and run `mbn jetty:run`.
+To run demo go to `breadcrumbs-demo/` subfolder and run `mbn jetty:run`.
 After server startup, you'll be able find demo at [http://localhost:8080/breadcrumbs](http://localhost:8080/breadcrumbs)

 ## Setting up for development: